 Our nth-child tester lets you write any expression and instantly see which elements are selected — no guessing.

-Open nth-child Tester →
+Open :nth-child Tester →